 Dr. Leon Haley Sr. is the past President of the Urban League of Pittsburgh.
 He serves as Professor Emeritus at the University of Pittsburgh where he has taught Non-Profit Management for over two decades.

-The 2018 Summer Arts Enrichment in South Homewood was filled with lots of excitement as we provided our youth with something positive to do during the summer months while parents were hard at work.
-We are now accepting Registration Forms for our After School Enrichment.
-Applications are now available here online.
+The 2019 Summer Arts Enrichment in South Homewood was filled with lots of excitement as we provided our youth with something positive to do during the summer months while parents were hard at work.
+We will start receiving Registration Forms for our AYB 2019-2020 School Year program here online in November.

 ELA brought the Christmas spirit to Homewood with our 3rd Annual Christmas Tree Lighting.
 With the help of District 1 School Board Member Sylvia Wilson,

 The Rev. Torrey O. Johnson is a graduate of Morehouse College and has worked in community organizing for over 15 years.